Carol A. Chamberlain, Health Officer

 Information and literature are provided to the public concerning personal health and public health programs.
 The health educator conducts classes and lectures concerning public health and communicates with the community through newspapers, radio, lectures and literature.

-A referral is provided for any Lawrence Township resident needing assistance with a mental health problem by calling the health department.
+Referral information is provided for any Lawrence Township resident needing assistance with a mental health problem by calling the health department.

 The Registrar of Vital Statistics, Linda Ciosek (firstname.lastname@example.org) maintains marriage, civil union, domestic partnership, birth and death records from 1921 to present.